 The spam masters of the world constantly send out software robots whose sole function in life is to “crawl” Web sites looking for e-mail addresses.
 When they find one on a Web page, software robots, or “bots,” save the address to a database.
 The database is then sold or it is used directly by the person who harvested the address.
 Now you are on another spam list.

 The cure is simple: Hide e-mail addresses.

-There are two ways to do this in a Web site.
-The safer way is to create a carefully validated form for people to send e-mail to you.
-The only use of an e-mail address is hidden in a script that resides only on the Web server and does not get delivered directly to the public.
+There are two ways to do this in a website.
+The safer way is to create a carefully validated form for people to send email to you.
+The only use of an email address is hidden in a script that resides only on the web server and does not get delivered directly to the public.
 A person fills out a form in your Web site, giving their name and stating their interest.
-When they click the submit button, mail is sent to you.
-Forms can be set up so that the Web site visitor selects which department s/he wants the message to reach.
+(We use this technique in our website.)
+When your site visitors click the submit button, mail is sent to you.
+Forms can be set up so that the website visitor selects which department s/he wants the message to reach.
 The form script does the rest.

-The second way to hide e-mail addresses is to hid them in a data table so that they are delivered to a Web page only as a result of a direct query.
+The second way to hide e-mail addresses is to hide them in a data table so that they are delivered to a web page only as a result of a direct query.
 In this way, someone (usually a human being, not a bot) has to fill out a form asking for specific information – such as “Customer Relations.”

 Message: You should not place an email address in the text of any Web page or post.
 Instead, you should route email requests through self-validating forms or through database queries.